MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Transition interaction models
-There are also use cases which require that your experience works with more than one interaction model – for example, your core interaction model may be _hands and tools_, but you also need to support a special _hands-free mode_ for field technicians.
+There are also cases where your use cases may require that utilizing more than one interaction model.
+For example, your app's "creation flow" utilizes the Hands and Tools interaction model, but you want to employ a Hands-Free mode for field technicians.

-If your experience does require multiple interaction models, we've found that many end users may find it difficult to transition from one model to another -- especially end users who are new to mixed reality.
+If your experience does require multiple interaction models, we've found that many end users may encounter difficulty transitioning from one model to another -- especially end users who are new to MR.

-To help guide designers and developers through choices that can be difficult in mixed reality, we've also included guidance on using multiple interaction models in the [Transitioning interaction models](coming-soon.md) article.

 > [!Note]
-> Utilizing multiple interaction models in a single application can create difficulties for end users.
-Please check out our guidance in the article [Transitioning interaction models](coming-soon.md).
+> To help guide designers and developers through choices that can be difficult in MR, we've also included guidance on using multiple interaction models in the [Transitioning interaction models](coming-soon.md) article below.

 ## Next section: visual design language
 Click the link below or follow the page navigation to continue to the next section on [Visual design language](coming-soon.md).